Jianf-Wang/RSG/README.md

 ## RSG: A Simple but Effective Module for Learning Imbalanced Datasets (CVPR 2021)

 A Pytorch implementation of CVPR 2021 paper "RSG: A Simple but Effective Module for Learning Imbalanced Datasets".
-RSG (Rare-class Sample Generator) is a flexible module designed for learning from imbalanced datasets.
-It can generate rare-class samples during training and can be combined with any convolutional neural networks.
+RSG (Rare-class Sample Generator) is a flexible module that can generate rare-class samples during training and can be combined with any backbone network.
+RSG is only used in the training phase, so it will not bring any additional burdens to the backbone network in the testing phase.

 How to use RSG in your own networks
 -----------------